Four takeaways as oil giant Saudi Aramco reports a huge $161 billion profit

 High oil prices and a production pact with Russia helped push Aramco's earnings up, particularly after global energy markets were rocked by the Russian invasion of Ukraine.

-Here's a look a closer look at what's behind Aramco's earnings and what it indicates.
+Here's a closer look at what's behind Aramco's earnings and what it indicates.

 Breaking down Aramco's record profits